No products in the cart

 How To Rid Peptides Of Specific Impurities

 The goal for synthesis is to have the purest peptide possible for researchers to use.
 A minimum of acceptable purity levels are welcomed and used for different research purposes.
-Take an in vitro study, for example.
-They have a need for a high standard of purity (>95%).
-ELISA, on the other hand, has a minimal acceptability of >70% for measuring titers of antibodies.
+As an example, let us suppose a research study with a need for a high standard of purity (>95%).
+ELISA (or EIA test), on the other hand, has a minimal acceptability of >70% for measuring titers of antibodies.
 Therefore the minimum level is essential to attain.

 It is also important to understand and know the types of impurities that can come forth along with their characteristics.
 This way, researchers know the most effective purification method as each situation differs.